grblHAL/Plugins_spindle/README.md

 Added Durapulse GS20 and Yalang YL620A support.
 Hard reset is required when changing VFD models.

 This plugin adds support for VFD spindles via ModBus (RS485).
-Runtime switching is currently under the Modbus settings in IOSender.
+Runtime switching of VFD model is currently under the Modbus settings in IOSender.
 Hard reset required after saving settings.

 Switching between Modbus VFD spindle and PWM output is possible via a M-code, currently `M104`: `M104P0` for PWM (laser) and `M104P1` for VFD.
 Available when `\\#define DUAL_SPINDLE` is uncommented in _my_machine.h_ for drivers that has support.